autumn-info-442a/team-a/documents/architecture.md

 - _**BrowseOrganizationsView**_
   - Responsibility: Displays organizations that the user can donate to
-  - Resides: Client-side only
+  - Resides: Client-side and server-side
   - Other components:
+    - Communicates with the _OrganizationController_ to pull information on which organizations to display from the OrganizationModel
-    - Communicates with DropDownController to filter organization cards
+    - Communicates with the _OrganizationController_ to filter which organizations will be displayed to the user
   - Stub:
     ```
     class BrowseOrganizations extends Component() {